Menu

 Lift4Love was started in concept by Tim and Carrie Nash after years of health battles, family losses, and a conviction that healthy seasons should be used for as much good as possible.
 The mission has always been simple: do the work, invite people to stand with it, and put real support behind families facing cancer.

 The legacy Lift4Love site framed the ask in everyday terms: a ticket price, a congratulatory drink, or a sponsor contribution that turns visible effort into visible help.
-That spirit stays intact here, but the public structure is now clearer and more accountable.
+That spirit stays intact here, with a support path that is easier for donors, sponsors, and partner organizations to follow.

-Lift4Love is being organized around a 30 / 30 / 30 / 10 event model: Huntsman Cancer Institute, Vetted Patriots / STX, an approved sponsor or host organization, and the operating slice required to run responsibly.
-The goal is a campaign home that can explain the mission, show the event plan, and keep partners and distributions in full view.
+Lift4Love is being organized around a 30 / 30 / 30 / 10 event support plan: Huntsman Cancer Institute, Vetted Patriots / STXVets, an approved sponsor or host organization, and the operating slice required to run responsibly.
+The goal is a campaign home that explains the mission, shows the event plan, and keeps partners and distributions in full view.

-The mission grew out of health battles, family loss, and the conviction that stronger seasons should help families still under pressure.
+Lift4Love grew out of health battles, family loss, and the conviction that stronger seasons should be used to help families still under pressure.

 Huntsman connection